🏀 Small-College Coach Garth Pleasant Never Made Excuses — And He Became A Legend 🔌

 Turning to the reason for my call, I mentioned that my interactions with Pleasant always leave me feeling so encouraged — as if I’m his best friend and the most amazing person in the world.

-So did I. I first met Pleasant over a decade ago while on a reporting trip to Michigan.
+So did I. I first met Pleasant about 13 years ago while on a reporting trip to Michigan.

 For decades, he mixed coaching during the week with preaching on Sundays.